 In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in clinical trial procedures set forth in protocols, differences in the size and type of the patient populations, adherence to the dosing regimen and other clinical trial protocols, and the rate of discontinuation among clinical trial participants.
-If we fail to produce positive results in our planned clinical trials of any of our product candidates, the development timeline and regulatory approval and commercialization prospects for our product candidates, and, correspondingly, our business and financial prospects, would be materially and adversely affected.
+If we fail to produce positive results in our planned clinical trials of any of our product candidates, the development timeline and marketing authorization and commercialization prospects for our product candidates, and, correspondingly, our business and financial prospects, would be materially and adversely affected.

-We relied upon data from an investigator-initiated Phase 1 clinical trial (PNOC014) and we do not control the trial operations or reporting of the results.
+We may rely on data from investigator-initiated studies, as we did for the Phase 1 clinical trial (PNOC014), and we do not control the trial operations or reporting of the results of such trials.

-The initial Phase 1 study for our lead product candidate, tovorafenib (DAY101), was run as an investigator-initiated, multi-center trial in patients with relapsed/refractory pLGG that is being conducted by the Dana Farber Cancer Institute in collaboration with the Pacific Pediatric Neuro-Oncology Consortium, or PNOC.
+From time to time, we may rely on certain clinical data from investigator-sponsored clinical studies, and we do not control the trial operations or reporting of the results of such trials.
+This was the case for the initial Phase 1 study for our lead product candidate, tovorafenib (DAY101) (PNOC014), which was run as an investigator-initiated, multi-center trial in patients with relapsed/refractory pLGG that is being conducted by the Dana Farber Cancer Institute in collaboration with the Pacific Pediatric Neuro-Oncology Consortium, or PNOC.
 The last data reported from that trial was in January 2023.
 It is possible that additional data, when reported, will not demonstrate similar results.
 We have no control over the timing of such clinical data announcements.
-Our pivotal Phase 2 FIREFLY-1 trial tovorafenib is a Day One-sponsored trial.
+Our pivotal Phase 2 FIREFELY-1 trial tovorafenib is a Day One-sponsored trial.
 Although we expect that our pivotal Phase 2 FIREFELY-1 trial in pLGG will provide a sufficient dataset to support approval based on preliminary discussions with regulatory agencies, we cannot assure you that the FDA will not require data from additional patients or additional follow-up data from existing patients on PNOC014 to support approval.
 In addition, in later-stage clinical trials, we will likely be subject to more rigorous statistical analyses than in completed earlier stage clinical trials.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in later-stage clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials, and we cannot be certain that we will not face similar setbacks.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their products candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing authorization for their products.